What is Public Private Partnership?

 - Inexperienced or weak private sector sponsor in terms of lack of skills and experience to deliver the infrastructure service.
 These types of sponsors are often selected as a result of political expediency.

 - Inappropriate enabling environment in terms of poor legal and regulatory framework, as well as weak enforcement capacity of the public sector.

-- Lack of a proper contract management and monitoring framework by the public sector, from the initial project development and procurement stages through the post financial close phases of construction and operation.
+- Lack of proper contract management and monitoring framework by the public sector, from the initial project development and procurement stages through the post-financial close phases of construction and operation.